fiji-hpc/parallel-macro/README.md

 ## Introduction
 This is a project that enables [Fiji](https://fiji.sc/) users to parallelize their Macro scripts.
 Fiji is a distribution of ImageJ.

+It is a sibbling project to the [OpenMPI Ops](https://github.com/fiji-hpc/scijava-parallel-mpi).

 This project must be used along with HPC Workflow Manager that provides a GUI.
 The links to it are given below.
 <br/>
 **Fasttrack**: